Chalarangelo/30-seconds-of-code/content/snippets/js/s/remove-array-duplicates.md

 ---
-title: "Tip: Remove duplicates from a JavaScript array"
+title: Remove duplicates from a JavaScript array
 shortTitle: Remove duplicates from an array
 type: tip
 language: javascript